At what point does a relocation became a classic road trip?

 Up until that time, my automotive mindset was not in favor of the SUV.
-I saw them as thirsty, uncomfortable and wrong.
+I saw them as thirsty and uncomfortable.
 Consumers saw these softroaders as the proverbial replacement for the family station wagon.
-I saw them as a political tool to make us drink more petrol than intended.
+I saw them as a political tool to make us drink more gasoline than intended.
 I have since changed my view on SUVs.

-The Jimmy had the 4.3litre V6 under the hood with full-time four-wheel drive.
+The Jimmy had the 4.3-liter V6 under the hood with a full-time four-wheel-drive system.
 I noticed the automatic transmission had a trailer button – which adjusted the shift points to compensate for the additional weight behind the vehicle.
 This would come in handy on the journey.

 To my surprise, the loaded rear end did not sag a much as I thought.
 I had things in big containers and large duffle bags stretched from the driver's seat to the tailgate.
 Things did peek over the beltline of the SUV, but not much.
 I also took my comforter and used it as a cargo cover.
 A smart move, I suppose.

 My journey in the middle of the night took the entire length of Interstate 66 until I reached Interstate 81 at Strasburg, Virginia.
 My plan was to cut up to Interstate 70 all the way into Indianapolis, then head northwesterly through Chicago.
-I was familiar with some of the route having visited Harrisburg a few times and up to State College once during my time in the Nation’s Capitol.
+I was familiar with some of the route having visited Harrisburg, State College, and Pittsburgh during my time in the Nation's Capitol.

 The mountains began to challenge the Jimmy.
 I figured I needed more power to climb the upgrades.
 That was when I pushed in the Trailer mode button.
 By doing so, the engine woke up.
 I found more torque to work with through the toughest parts of Western Maryland and South Central Pennsylvania.
 I knew I had quite a load in back, but I figured that the Trailer mode would be needed when the going gets tough.
 I was right.

 After my brief affair with Pittsburgh, I made my way back to Interstate 70 by the way of Interstate 79 and crossed into Ohio.
-My goal was to make my way towards Columbus and a futon to sleep off the night’s journey.
-I had a few hours of road left before hitting a friend’s apartment just west of the Ohio State campus.
-A surprise revealed itself in few miles into Ohio: Woods.
-I heard about these woods, but never experienced them before.
+My goal was to make my way towards Columbus to sleep off the night's journey.
+I had a few hours of road left before hitting a friend's apartment just west of the campus of The Ohio State University.
+A surprise revealed itself in few miles into Ohio.
+I heard about this luscious section of Eastern Ohio – full of woods and elevations.
 I was miles away from the confluence of rivers that forked in Pittsburgh, yet this rolling sea of greenery to my left was unlike anything I imagined after my times visiting the state.

 Normally, I would stop for a fortnight while doing a long drive.
 I wound up spending two nights.
-The extra time helped me acclimate from the overnight haul over the mountains to the east.
-The Jimmy was emptied so I could use the back seats and let the SUV breathe a bit around town.
+The extra time helped me acclimate from the overnight haul over the mountains back in Pennsylvania.
+The Jimmy was emptied so I could use the back seats, letting the SUV breathe a bit around town.
 While in Columbus, I was able to catch up with a few friends in town before going onto what would be the second toughest drive I ever took in my life.

-On a strange level of zeitgeist, my love-hate relationship with Columbus gave me some perspective on what would lie ahead in Madison.
+On an interesting note, my love-hate relationship with Columbus gave me some perspective on what would lie ahead in Madison.
 Thoughts raced in my head during my two nights in Columbus as to the places I never been that I would finally reach en route to Madison.
 One thing was certain that I have been to my new home once before.
 I also knew people in that town – some of whom would continue to be friends of mine today.

 It was an early call when I woke up in Columbus on the day of the big drive out.
 I tried hard not to wake my host up, but I failed.
 I figured a dawn departure would be apt to get enough time to cover 510 miles.
 Once I drove past Dayton, I was indeed uncharted territory.
 The only thing I had to concern myself with was simply stay on Interstate 70 until I get to Indianapolis and to make my way northwesterly.